mattvernon/relayer-kit/README.md

 In this new world, being a Relayer is akin to an early internet entrepreneur, providing a valuable service on the frontiers of the new economy.

+## How does a Dharma Relayer generate revenue?

+Relayers earn a fee everytime a loan is filled on their site.
+The fee is some percentage of the principal amount as determined by the Relayer.
+Once the loan has been recorded on the blockchain, the protocol transfers the fee to the Relayer's address.

 ## What is the approval process for becoming a Dharma Relayer?

 There is no approval process for launching a Dharma Relayer.
 You can launch whenever you want.
 Dharma is **live** on the Ethereum mainnet.